kondratyev-nv/vscode-python-test-adapter/README.md

 ## Troubleshooting

-Whether, no tests were discovered in the Test Explorer view or anything else doesn't work as expected, you can see logging output selecting `Python Test Adapter Log` in the Output section.
+Whether no tests were discovered in the Test Explorer view or anything else doesn't work as expected, you can see logging output selecting `Python Test Adapter Log` in the Output section.

 ## Questions, issues, feature requests, and contributions